mycaule/can-we-row/README.md

 ### Roadmap

-- [ ] Investigate about Vigicrue new APIs
-- [ ] Investigate if Forecast API is a good choice [NPM package](https://www.npmjs.com/package/forecastio)
 - [ ] Build a backend application
 - [ ] Build a web interface with React
 * Set the limit: default 700 m3/s